macro-madhatter/tia3/README.md

 # tia3
-Python3 supported version of tia library
+Python3 supported version of tia library.
 All credit to original author

 ## tia: Toolkit for integration and analysis